 East Africa to Southern Africa

-This tour takes you from Nairobi to Cape Town in 8 weeks.
-Grab the Tour Dossier PDF.
+This tour takes you from Nairobi to Cape Town in 56 days.
+Grab the Tour Dossier PDF .

-Current PriceGBP 1090 Currency Converter + US$ 605 Local Payment
+Current PriceGBP 1585 Currency Converter + USD 770 Local Payment Single Supplement (if needed)

 On average 2 meals per day are included.
 This itinerary is a rough guideline only and is subject to change on a trip by trip basis.

 A day-by-day breakdown of what to expect and where you'll be staying.